panoply/rollup-plugin-dep-inject/readme.md

 ![npm](https://img.shields.io/npm/v/rollup-plugin-dep-inject.svg?style=flat-square)

+Suited for projects that leverage the Rollup [JavaScript API](https://rollupjs.org/guide/en/#javascript-api) to programmatically generate bundles.

 # rollup-plugin-dep-inject

 A rollup plugin that will use your external defined modules and inject their [unpkg](unpkg.io) CDN equivalents as script tags into a custom defined entry `index` file.
-The benifits here are that Rollup will skip bundling heavy dependencies that you might be using, which in turn will speed up your bundle times.
+The benifits here are that Rollup will skip bundling heavy dependencies that you might be using which in turn will speed up your bundle times when compiling programatically or using a third-party tool like Gulp 4.

-### Why not just code split?
+### Bruh...
+Why not just code split?
-You can, but even with code splitting, Rollup is still processing your dependencies.
-This plugin will be exceptionally helpful when you're working on a web project that uses a large amount of external depenedencies.
+If you're using the JavaScript API and bundling programatically, even with code splitting Rollup is still processing your dependencies.
+The plugin was originally developed to speed up the time it was taking Rollup to complile IIFE bundles building via Gulp 4 functions but it can be appropriated to almost any use even if you're not compling via the [JavaScript API](https://rollupjs.org/guide/en/#javascript-api).

-### Install
+### Yarn
 `yarn add rollup-plugin-dep-inject --dev`

+### NPM
+`npm install rollup-plugin-dep-inject --save-dev`

 ### Example
 ```js